ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 ## How the caching works

 Polyfill.io uses [Varnish Cache](https://varnish-cache.org/intro/), specifically it uses [Fastly's Varnish Cache](https://www.fastly.com/blog/benefits-using-varnish).
-When a request it made to polyfill.io, the Varnish Cache server will handle the request, create a "hash key" and check if an object in it's cache has the corresponding "hash key", if it does then it responds with the cached object.
+When a request is made to polyfill.io, the Varnish Cache server will handle the request, create a "hash key" and check if an object in it's cache has the corresponding "hash key", if it does then it responds with the cached object.

 Varnish Cache is a programmable cache, which is great because it allows us define how to create the "hash key".
 We decided to use the <abbr title="Uniform Resource Locater">URL</abbr> path and query-parameters as the hash key because they are the interface to our <abbr title="Application Program Interface">API</abbr>.
 The rest of this post goes into how we made different request <abbr title="Uniform Resource Locater">URL</abbr>s end up being the same <abbr title="Uniform Resource Locater">URL</abbr> before Varnish Cache generates the hash key.